Margaret Farrar: Career

-After the United States joined World War II, the New York Times' Sunday editor sent a memo, attaching a letter from Farrar, urging the paper to publish a crossword puzzle.
+After the United States joined World War II, The New York Times Sunday editor sent a memo, attaching a letter from Margaret Farrar, urging the paper to publish a crossword puzzle.
 Farrar's note said, “I don’t think I have to sell you on the increased demand for this type of pastime in an increasingly worried world.
 You can’t think of your troubles while solving a crossword.”
 Farrar returned to journalism in 1942 as founding puzzle editor of The New York Times.
 The first New York Times crossword was published under a pseudonym Farrar occasionally used, Anna Gram.

 From the start of her work at The New York Times, Farrar "raised the level of the language in crosswords."
 The crossword began in the Sunday edition, but became a daily feature in September 1950.
 In her position as editor of the crossword at The New York Times, Farrar encouraged and inspired many crossword puzzle writers and editors.
-Farrar created many regulations that have become standards, such as limiting the number of black squares in the grid, creating a minimum word-length of three letters, requiring grids to have rotational symmetry and be an odd number of squares by an odd number of squares, and forbidding unchecked squares.
+Farrar created many regulations that have become standards, such as limiting the number of black squares in the grid, creating a minimum word-length of three letters, requiring grids to have rotational symmetry and have an odd number of squares in width and length, and forbidding unchecked squares.

+In 1959, a New Yorker article described Farrar as "[p]robably the most important person in the world of the crossword puzzle."
 Farrar remained with The New York Times until 1969.
 Farrar also edited eighteen volumes of crossword puzzles for the paper.
 After leaving The New York Times, Farrar edited puzzles for the Los Angeles Times Syndicate.
 Farrar also edited novels for Farrar, Straus and Giroux (1950–1960), and upon her husband's death in 1974 she succeeded him as a member of the company's board of directors.

-In 1959, a New Yorker article described Farrar as "[p]robably the most important person in the world of the crossword puzzle."
-The article quoted Farrar's preferences for clues: "We don't allow two-letter words and we avoid as much as possible obsolete words, variants, obscure words, and clichés—words like 'gnu' and 'emu' and 'proa' ...
-I favor using lots of book titles, play titles, names in the news, and so on.
-I also favor puzzles with a unifying theme—what I call the inner-clue puzzle, which was invented by one of our best constructors, Harold T. Bers.
-For example, an inner-clue puzzle he did for us recently was called 'Catalogue' and had answers that were words or phrases like 'catbird seat,' 'catacombs,' 'Kitty Hawk,' and 'pussyfoot.'"